aaron-grau/curic/react/projects/organ_grinder/README.md

 ## Overview

-In this project we'll make a musical organ you can play on your keyboard!
+Let's make a musical organ you can play on your keyboard!
 When we're finished a user will be able to save their track and replay it.
 We'll use React.js and Flux.
 Hitting a key will create an action that adds a key to the `KeyStore`.
 Changes to the `KeyStore` will cause your React components to update